skip to content

 Other training methods

-guitar chords training method
+snapshot of guitar chords training method page

 If you are still having difficulties forming chords, you might want to try practicing them using a capo.
 I have an in-depth article on how using a capo makes playing chords easier.
 You can read it here.